mjasion/mjasion/src/content/posts/cloud/how-to-enable-debug-in-terraform-cloud/index.md

 category: cloud
 ---

+> **Note on naming (2026):** HashiCorp rebranded **Terraform Cloud → HCP Terraform** in April 2024.
+The product, environment variables (`TF_LOG`), and workflow described below remain the same.
+The UI labelling now reads "HCP Terraform", but every step in this guide still applies.
+Terraform Enterprise (self-hosted) keeps its name.

 [Terraform Cloud](https://cloud.hashicorp.com/products/terraform) is an application that helps teams use Terraform together.
 I am using it for side projects like my cloud infrastructure.
 Last time I had to see trace logs to find an issue with one of the managed resources.

 [Terraform](https://www.terraform.io/) has detailed logs which can be enabled by setting the `TF_LOG` environment variable to any value.
 This will cause detailed logs to appear on execution.